 When search macros take arguments

-argmacro(2) includes two arguments that are integers, you might have insert the macro into your search string like this:
+argmacro(2) includes two arguments that are integers, you might have inserted the macro into your search string as follows:

 `mymacro("He said \"hello!\"")`.

 Your search macro definition can include the following: